When I was a teenager

 she shared her opinion either way.”

-Sure, I quite liked the idea that someone considered me as a “rebel”.
-That was better than being known to be quiet, shy or way too serious which they also said about me by the way.
-I was observing and listening; that’s why I was shy.
-And I was simply not as childish as some others at my age; that’s why I seemed serious.
+I can’t deny, yes, I quite liked the idea that I was considered as a “rebel”.
+That was better than being known to be quiet, shy and way too serious for a teenager which people also said about me by the way.
+I was more observing and listening than jumping into action; that’s why I was considered shy Additionally, I was less childish than my peers, talked about deep topics and became known for being quite serious, too.

 I’ve recently discovered the book “Creativity” by Phillipe Petit.
 It’s a quick read if you’re interested.
-He’s saying that creativity has to be rebellious and of course, that resonates with me.
+He’s saying that creativity has to be rebellious and of course, that resonated with me.

-What does it meant to be rebellious?
-And how does that serve creativity?
+What does it mean to be rebellious?
+And how does rebellion serve creativity?
 Let’s have a quick look at what Google and some dictionaries say about being rebellious?

 If someone is rebellious, they are difficult to control and do not behave in the way that is expected.
 (Cambridge Dictionary)